 7. Sean Connery.
 From 007 to the older gentleman he is today, need I say more?

 Okay, okay…it’s not 1923.
-But it IS release day for MY Scottish hero – William McGregor – in Ocean’s Justice.
+But it IS a good day for MY Scottish hero – William McGregor – in Ocean’s Justice.